-Assemblies online.
+20. Assemblies online.
 Internet-based technologies play an increasing role in the exercise of the right to freedom of peaceful assembly.
-The Internet can be used for forms of online activism that constitute 'assemblies' - even those that take place wholly and only online.
-Such activities may fall within the protective scope of the right to freedom of peaceful assembly.
+The Internet can be used for forms of online activism related to assemblies, and such activities may fall within the protective scope of the right to freedom of peaceful assembly.
 The Internet and social media may also legitimately serve as a means of facilitating assemblies (both physical and online).